hayj/Scroller/README.md

 # Scroller

-This tools can simulate human scrolling using recorded scroll and randomize mechanism.
+This tools can simulate human scrolling using randomize mechanism.
+The scoll using recorded human scroll is now deprecated.

 ## Install